FENECON Home 10 assembly and operating instructions

 -

-Direct use in a PV system (integration via an AC-coupled Grid is possible).
+Direct use in a PV system (integration via an AC-coupled grid is possible).

 2.5.
 Area of application — electromagnetic compatibility (EMC)